Affairs-and-Order/AnO/README.md

 3. Type `flask run` in this repo's folder on your own PC.
 4. Navigate to `http://127.0.0.1:5000/` or the url flask gave you in your browser.
 The website should run

-does not work on Repl.it use CS50
+Does not work on Repl.it use CS50 IDE, or run it on your own machine